How to check for Spy Cameras in your hotel room

 3. Use your mobile phone

 Spy cameras can create noise and interference during a mobile phone call.
-Walk round in a clockwise direction and stop if the call is interrupted.
+Walk round in a clockwise direction and stop if the call is interrupted or picks up a background noise.

 4. Use the light on your mobile phone